Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/configuring_the_environment.md

 ---

-    title: Configuring  the environment
+    title: "Configuring  the environment"
-    linkTitle: Configuring the environment
+    linkTitle: "Configuring the environment"
     weight: 350

----
-This topic describes how to configure the environment for a directory type exit.
+---This topic describes how to configure the environment for a directory type exit.
 Before you submit a directory type EXIT, you must customize the following {{< TransferCFT/axwayvariablesComponentShortName  >}} objects: